top of page

 Horsetail Falls

-There is a plethora of waterfalls to visit along the Columbia River Gorge- one of my personal favorites is Horsetail Falls.
-This waterfall does not require a hike- you can reach the bottom of the falls by taking a short walk from the parking lot.
-The falls itself is long and narrow, and strongly resembles a horse’s tail (hence its name).
+There is a plethora of waterfalls to visit along the Columbia River Gorge—one of my personal favorites in this area is Horsetail Falls.
+You can easily access the bottom of the falls with a short walk from the parking lot.
+The falls itself is long and narrow, and resembles a horse’s tail (hence its name).

-Tip: If the weather permits, pack some flip flops so you can get up close to the waterfall in the ankle-deep water.
+Tip: Pack water shoes or sandals so you can get up close to the waterfall in the ankle-deep water.

 bridal veil falls portland oregon columbia river gorge